webpack --env prod

 This CANNOT be used in an asynchronous function.

-(with value)define(value: !Function)
+define (with value)define(value: !Function)

-This will simply export the provided value
+This will simply export the provided value.
+The value here can be anything except a function.

 define({